 - Used coffee grounds

-Each fertilizer has its advantages and disadvantages, especially in regards to pothos plants.
+Each fertilizer has its advantages and disadvantages, especially in regard to pothos plants.

 Not only is coffee an essential part of the day, but the grounds provide vital nutrients to your plants.

-Coffee grounds are more acidic and carry a higher nitrogen content than potassium and phosphorus.
-Use coffee combined with compost or liquid plant fertilizer that balances the ratio out.
+Coffee grounds are more acidic and have higher nitrogen than potassium and phosphorus.
+Use coffee combined with compost or liquid plant fertilizer to balance the ratio.

 Inorganic fertilizers are usually the most popular for those who aren’t keen on the smell of good compost.
 But, organic plant lovers may be reluctant to use them.

-Compost is an excellent source of nutrients for plants, but the nutrient release isn’t balanced.
+Compost is an example of natural fertilizer with an excellent source of nutrients for plants, but the nutrient release isn’t balanced.

 It is OK to add a little compost as a supplement to indoor Pothos.
 But don’t rely on it in place of a balanced-release fertilizer option.

-Granular fertilizer is designed for use with outdoor plants.
+Granular fertilizers are often used with outdoor plants.
 These granular fertilizers are pellets you add directly to the soil.